 These are common questions, but after you practice a few times you no longer ask those questions.

-In fact, most people don’t even think about driving – that is because they have learned and practised driving so much that it’s autonomous.
+In fact, most people don’t even think about driving – that is because they have learned and practiced driving so much that it’s autonomous.

-Getting to that level is the same with your forex trader strategy.
+Getting to that level is the same as your forex trader strategy.

 Instead of questioning each step of the strategy every time, you will be just doing a “yes/no” response:

 Does this match my strategy?
 Yes, go for it.